YukiSakai1209/container_envs/README.md

 The container image is automatically updated when changes are pushed to the main branch:

 1. Changes to `.devcontainer/**` trigger automatic builds
-2. New images are tagged with both `latest` and the git commit hash
+2. New images are tagged with both `latest` and a date-based version (e.g., v2025.02.01)
 3. To update your environment:
    - VS Code: Click "Rebuild Container"
    - Manual: Pull the latest image as shown above